xShadowBlade/emath.js/documentation/docs/tutorials/coinGame/intro.md

 ---

-Welcome to this step-by-step tutorial on creating an incremental game.
+Welcome to this tutorial about the basics of eMath.js.

 In this tutorial, we'll walk through the process of building a simple incremental game where users can gain coins and invest in upgrades to increase their coin earnings.
 We'll leverage the capabilities of eMath.js to manage currency, boosts, and upgrades efficiently.